Multi-level approvals, infrastructure provisioning and management with Red Hat CloudForms

-- Infrastructure providers includes Red Hat virtualization providers, OpenStack infrastructure providers, VMware vCenter providers, Microsoft SCVMM providers, etc.
+- Infrastructure providers include Red Hat virtualization providers, OpenStack infrastructure providers, VMware vCenter providers, Microsoft SCVMM providers, etc.

-- Configuration management providers includes Red Hat Satellite 6.
+- Configuration management providers include Red Hat Satellite 6.

-- Automation management providers includes Automate, Ansible, Ansible Tower, etc.
+- Automation management providers include Automate, Ansible, Ansible Tower, etc.

-- Cloud providers includes Openstack Providers, Azure Providers, Amazon EC2 Providers, Google Compute Engine Providers, etc.
+- Cloud providers include Openstack Providers, Azure Providers, Amazon EC2 Providers, Google Compute Engine Providers, etc.

-- Networking management providers includes SDN providers, OpenStack Network(Neutron), Azure Network, Amazon EC2 Network, Google Cloud Network, etc.
+- Networking management providers include SDN providers, OpenStack Network(Neutron), Azure Network, Amazon EC2 Network, Google Cloud Network, etc.

-- Middleware management providers includes Hawkular open source project, JBoss Operations Network, etc.
+- Middleware management providers include Hawkular open source project, JBoss Operations Network, etc.

-- Container providers includes VMware, Docker, Google, etc.
+- Container providers include VMware, Docker, Google, etc.

-- Storage managers includes Amazon Elastic Block Store, OpenStack Block Storage (OpenStack-cinder), OpenStack Object Storage (OpenStack-swift), etc.
+- Storage managers include Amazon Elastic Block Store, OpenStack Block Storage (OpenStack-cinder), OpenStack Object Storage (OpenStack-swift), etc.

 Workflow of CFME